Erdogan denounces call for the release of imprisoned philanthropist - ExBulletin

 Erdogan denounces call for the release of imprisoned philanthropist

-Turkish President Recep Tayyip Erdogan has slammed ambassadors from 10 countries for calling for the release of a jailed philanthropist, calling their request irresponsible, local media reported Thursday.
+ISTANBUL (AP) Turkish President Recep Tayyip Erdogan criticized ambassadors from 10 countries for calling for the release of a jailed philanthropist, calling their request irresponsible, local media reported Thursday.

 Erdogan allegedly suggested that emissaries, including those from the United States, Germany and France, were not welcome in Turkey, according to the Haberturk website and other Turkish news outlets.